SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 2. Overlay

-An overlay is a general term for any footage, graphic or visual element placed on screen that adds detail or information to the main footage.
+An overlay is a general term for any footage, graphic or visual element placed on the screen that adds detail or information to the main footage.
 The common types of overlays used by SSWTV are B-roll, lower third, and PIP.
 You will learn more about them in this Rule.

 For example, when talking about what's needed to start a coding project in Visual Studio and displaying a checklist confirming all the components.